 We stayed at Camping Olbia as there aren’t really any Aires on the peninsula but there is an Aire just outside the town.

 11. The Chateaux of The Loire

-It’s too difficult to choose just one castle on the Loire, they are all simply too gorgeous.
-So all castles of the Loire make the list!
+It’s too difficult to choose just one castle on the Loire because they are all simply gorgeous.

 The Loire is a fascinating region, combining lots of extra magic along the route, not forgetting the mighty Loire River flowing through the landscapes.